OBOAcademy/obook/docs/explanation/logical-axiomatization.md

 ### Avoid redundant axioms

 Do not add axioms that are not required.
 If a parent class already has the axiom, it should not be added to the child class too.
+For example:
-For example, `retinal bipolar neuron` is a child of `bipolar neuron` `bipolar neuron` has the axiom `'has characteristic' some 'cortical bipolar morphology'` Therefore we do not add `'has characteristic' some 'cortical bipolar morphology'` to `retinal bipolar neuron` Axioms add lines to the ontology, resulting in larger ontologies that are harder to use.
+- `retinal bipolar neuron` is a child of `bipolar neuron`
+- `bipolar neuron` has the axiom `'has characteristic' some 'cortical bipolar morphology'`
+- Therefore we do not add `'has characteristic' some 'cortical bipolar morphology'` to `retinal bipolar neuron`

+Axioms add lines to the ontology, resulting in larger ontologies that are harder to use.

 ### Let the reasoner do the work